Accepting Online Payments Through Your Website

 Payment gateway for a website: transaction types

-Before jumping into the details of payment gateway integration, let’s see what types of payment transactions exist – depending on your business, you may want to pick a specific one for your e-commerce site or a portal.
+Before jumping into the details of payment gateway integration, let’s see what types of payment transactions exist.
+Depending on the type of business, pick a specific one for your e-commerce site or portal.

 The common transaction types are authorization, capture, sale, refund, and void.

 This type is used to determine the customer’s ability to pay and find out if there are enough funds on their credit card.
 The actual fund transfer doesn’t take place in this case.
-It makes sense to use the authorization transaction type if it takes some time for you to ship the products ordered online and you need to guarantee the funding by the card issuer.
+It makes sense to use the authorization transaction type if it takes some time to ship the products ordered online and guarantee the funding by the card issuer.

 Capture transaction lets you capture the money that was previously authorized and send it for settlement.
-Thus, if you sold a product online that took time to manufacture/prepare for shipping, you first need to authorize the payment, and when the product has been shipped – capture the amount, and it will be transferred to your account.
+Thus, if a product was sold online that took time to manufacture/prepare for shipping, authorize the payment, and when the product has been shipped – capture the amount, and it will be transferred to the account.

 Sale transaction combines authorization and capture.
-If you fulfill orders immediately that’s the transaction type you should use – the money is charged and transferred at once.
-It will also be suitable if you sell a service membership and immediately provide the user with access.
+If businesses fulfill orders immediately that’s the transaction type that should be used – the money is charged and transferred at once.
+It will also be suitable if selling a service membership and immediately providing the user with access.

 Things happen, and if an order has to be cancelled for some reason, the merchant will need to refund a transaction and submit it for processing.
 Most of the time, a refund is limited to the original amount authorized and can only be applied to Sale and Capture transactions.